sreekesari-vangeepuram/overthewire/overthewire/bandit/README.md

 #### To go through the challenge-statements, there is an image with `.png` format in each of the directories.

 #### Don't waste your time if you're here to just copy-paste the passwords!
-They can be found [here](https://github.com/sreekesari-vangeepuram/overthewire/blob/master/overthewire/bandit/passwords.dat).
+You can find them [here](https://github.com/sreekesari-vangeepuram/overthewire/blob/master/overthewire/bandit/passwords.dat).

 ## Please try the challenge first, if you are unable to solve it; don't feel bad about yourself.
 That challenge might require some familiarity with concepts which you might have not come across.